salesmiguelz/100-days-of-code/log.md

 ### Day 42: March 2, 2022.

 **Today's Progress**: Spread and Rest operators, includes, repeat, padStart and padEnd methods for strings and key, entries and values methods for Ojects.
 Also, I learned about JSON.parse and JSON.stringify.

+### Day 43: March 3, 2022.

+**Today's Progress**: Today I learned about Asynchronous JavaScript and promises.
+Also, I finished my Javascript course!
+It was pretty cool to learn it and I'm super hyped to learn more about this stack.